retaildevcrews/helium/docs/EngineeringPractices.md

 _Once issue has been triaged, move into the Backlog_
 - Once issue is triaged, add the appropriate Priority Tag and add net-new tags
 - Do not add size, milestone or assignee

+### Sprint Backlog
+_Issues identified during milestone planning will be shifted into Milestone backlog_
+- Need to review and update priority and add estimated sizing and milestone labels

 ### In Progress
 _Issues that the Dev Team is actively working on_